sam-cookie/HiliSaya-Programming-Language/README.md

 *Null Literals*
 - waay represents no value

-*Array Literals*
-- Arrays are written using square brackets [] and the values inside it are separated by commas
-  Example:
-		[1, 2, 3, 4]

 ### Identifiers
 *Rules for Valid Identifiers*
 - Identifiers (variable names, function names, etc) must only begin with either a lowercase(a-z) or uppercase letter(A-Z).
 It can contain numbers or underscores.